bharatio/document_companion/SUCCESS_ROADMAP.md

 ### Should Have (P1) - Do Next
 1. OCR & Text Recognition
-2. Cloud Integration
+2. Local Backup & Export Features
 3. Document Editing & Annotations
 4. Tags System
-5. Security Features
+5. Security Features (App Lock, Encryption)

 ### Nice to Have (P2) - Do Later
 1. Collaboration Features